patfinder/skills-github-pages/_posts/2023-11-09-self-motivation-tips.md

 [Source](https://www.coursera.org/articles/how-to-motivate-yourself)

-To become the best developer, we need to improve each day.
-And to do that, we need ​striving and motivation.
+To become a top-tier developer, continuous improvement is key.
+This journey requires both a commitment to strive for excellence and a constant wellspring of motivation.

 - Put your goal on the calendar.
 - Make working toward your goal a habit.